mose/zabbix-ruby-client/README.md

   * sysinfo (uses uname -a) is populating the host info in the inventory, and should be ran at setup and/or monthly [sysinfo_tpl](master/zabbix-templates/sysinfo_tpl.xml)
 * apache (depends on mod_status with status_extended on) [apache_tpl](master/zabbix-templates/apache_tpl.xml)
 * mysql (uses mysqladmin extended-status) [mysql_tpl](master/zabbix-templates/mysql_tpl.xml)
+* postgres (uses psql and pg_stat_database)
+  * best is to use a .pgpass file see http://www.postgresql.org/docs/9.0/interactive/libpq-pgpass.html
 * nginx (requires httpStubStatus nginx module) [nginx_tpl](master/zabbix-templates/nginx_tpl.xml)
 * redis (uses redis-cli info) [redis_tpl](master/zabbix-templates/redis_tpl.xml)
   * args [ "/path/to/redis-cli", "options to connect" ]

 You can add extra plugins in a plugins/ dir in the working dir, just by copying one of the existing plugins in the repo and change to your need.
 All plugins present in plugins/ will be loaded if present in the config file you use.
 That can be convenient to test by using the -t flag, for example `bundle exec zrc -t testplugin.yml` where testplugin.yml only contains the name and args for yoiur plugin.